-Religion once ruled the world, traditions passed down through generations, but by the turn of the century it was government, reason, and progress.
+Religion once ruled the world, traditions passed down through generations, but by the turn of the century, it was government, reason, and progress.
 City Hall would remain the tallest building in the state of Pennsylvania until 1932 when the Gulf Tower in Pittsburgh overtook it, but, it remained the tallest building in the city of Philadelphia.
 Until the 1980s when the greatest cultural shift in mankind's tattered history happened in the blink of an eye.
-A fifty year metamorphosis, a transmogrification if you will, leading us away from the greatest generation to it's antithesis.
+A fifty-year metamorphosis, a transmogrification if you will, leading us away from the greatest generation to its antithesis.
 The repressed militaristic 50s of Chesterfields, Sock Hops, and unadulterated imperialism amalgamated with the free love revolutionary cluster fuck of the 60s to train wreck into the Cirque Du Soleil on crack that was the 70s and finally crashing into the 80s.
 An equal and opposite reaction.
 The antithesis and the answer.
 Capitalism was our cure.
 Our renewed faith brought with it an end to the Cold War and the communal socially enlightened orgy of the left.
-What remained were a group of devious self serving dregs known as the yuppies.
+What remained were a group of devious self-serving dregs known as the yuppies.
 Thus dawned the age of Wall Street.

 William Penn had high hopes for his new land.
-Religious freedom, inventive thinking, and a country who’s wealth far exceeded her need were his goals.
+Religious freedom, inventive thinking, and a country whose wealth far exceeded her need were his goals.
 The betterment of all, which includes the less fortunate.
-A bountiful harvest capable of feeding both native and new comer.
+A bountiful harvest capable of feeding both native and newcomer.
 Whether he planned it or not, from the right angle, his statue looks like he’s taking a piss all over his wondrous creation.
 Standing at the top of the tallest building in Philadelphia, the founder is committing public urination.

 It shall be unlawful for any person to urinate or defecate on any public right-of-way, underground platform or concourse, elevated passageways used by the public, railroad or railway passenger stations or platforms, or on the steps leading to any of them, or any private property used to accommodate the public, or on any private property without the permission of the owner.
-Penalty for violation of said law is subject to a fine of $300.
+The penalty for violation of said law is subject to a fine of $300.